valtimo-platform/valtimo-documentation/reference/feature-toggles/available-feature-toggles.md

   If enabled, it is possible to edit DMN tables from the ui from the admin page.
 This feature is experimental, please refer to [the release notes](../../release-notes/major9/09.20.0/valtimo-frontend-libraries.md) for known issues.

+* **`caseSearchFields`**

+  If enabled, a non-functional demo version of case search fields will replace the search sidebar on the case list page.